daeh/zotero-markdb-connect/README.md

 source management tool.
 The add-on can auto-fetch citation counts for journal articles using various APIs, including

-Companion to Obsidian Citation
+This is a companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) that tags Zotero items for which you have made external notes.

 Please report any bugs, questions, or feature requests in the Github repository.

 Code for this extension is based on [Zotero Citationcounts](https://github.com/eschnett/zotero-citationcounts), which is based on [Zotero DOI
 Manager](https://github.com/bwiernik/zotero-shortdoi), which is based